Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression

 Here the positive constant $C'$ depends only on $\kappa$, $\|f^*\|_\i$, $\|\fh\|_K$, $\gamma_\epsilon^2$ and $C_K$. \end{corollary} The first $n^{-1/2}$-type rate is well-known in the literature of kernel methods when $Z_1,\ldots, Z_n$ are observed and no assumptions on the smoothness of $f^*\in \cH_K$ or decaying properties of the eigenvalues $\mu_j$'s are made.
-See, for instance, Corollary 5 in \cite{smale2007learning} and \cite{caponnetto2007optimal}.
-Our new result additionally accounts for both the model misspecification and the error due to predicting feature inputs.
+See, for instance, Corollary 5 in \cite{smale2007learning}.
+Our new result also accounts for model misspecification and the error of predicting feature inputs.